 Year three core modules

 This module aims to develop design and technical skills approximating to those require by practise as closely as possible.
-Students select a client, site and project, which is developed to scheme design with selected aspects explored more fully.
-The students;' ability for architectural design is also developed with emphasis on the integration of the technical solution and its building technology.
+You will select a client, site and project, which is developed to scheme design with selected aspects explored more fully.
+Your ability for architectural design will also be developed with emphasis on the integration of the technical solution and its building technology.
 The contextual success of the design will be examined as will its internal planning and management.
-To complete this module successfully the student must demonstrate a confident familiarity, detailed knowledge and appropriate application of design processes and the technologies required to realise built form.
+To complete this module successfully you must demonstrate a confident familiarity, detailed knowledge and appropriate application of design processes and the technologies required to realise built form.
 The communication of the project should likewise be confident and clear.
 Teaching is by studio tutorials supported by lectures.
 Assessment is by an individual design project and a critical appraisal of the work emphasising architectural precedent.
-The Module requires continual development of design by the student directed through regular weekly studio teaching sessions.
+The module requires continual development of design by the student directed through regular weekly studio teaching sessions.

 AssessmentAssessment is via a mix of examination, design projects, presentations, timed assignments and dissertation.

 Associated careersOur degree will be of particular value to anyone wishing to pursue a career in architecture or an associated built environment discipline.
 Major employers within this field include town planners, local authorities, building contractors and architectural practices.

 Portfolio requirementsProspective students will need to submit evidence of their creative abilities by providing a portfolio.
 There are no set criteria for a portfolio.
 However, consideration should be given to layout and presentation of the portfolio, and include a wide variety of images.

 Images that could be included need to provide evidence of good ability to:

 - draw accurately and to 'think through drawing'